GST Calculator

 How should GST be calculated on discounted or promotional items?

-What is the standard rounding rule for GST calculations?
+What rounding rule applies to GST calculations?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.